Registration of

 Taxation under the new rules in Panama

-Taxation under the new rules in Panama on March 16, 2023, affected the filing of documents for the benefits that were received by companies under international agreements on avoidance of double taxation.
+Taxation under the new rules in Panama on March 16, 2023, affected the filing of documents for the benefits that companies under international agreements on avoidance of double taxation received.

-In order to receive benefits under Panama's tax treaties, the taxpayer must file an application with the General Directorate of Revenue one month in advance of the transaction.
-The regulator reviews the request for 2 months, and if everything is OK, grants the exemption.
+To receive benefits under Panama's tax treaties, the taxpayer must apply with the General Directorate of Revenue one month before the transaction.
+The regulator reviews the request for 2 months, and, if everything is OK, grants the exemption.
 If not, the applicant is given 2 months to correct errors.
-The applicant has a total of 3 attempts, each with a period of 2 months.
+The applicant has 3 attempts, each with a period of 2 months.
 If they do not correct the mistakes, they will be rejected.

-Why this is profitable can be seen in the examples of Panama, the Netherlands and Luxembourg:
+Why this is profitable?
+It can be seen in the examples of Panama, the Netherlands and Luxembourg:

 • Dividends: Panama 10.5%, Netherlands 0.15%, Luxembourg 5.15%.